 The traditional home inverter with the slower transfer to the battery will not be useful in providing a seamless backup for sensitive electronic loads such as computers and routers at homes.
 These loads switch off instantly if the power supply is lost.
 Fortunately, they have “switched-mode power supplies” (SMPS) inside them which keep these devices running for a few milliseconds longer after the power supply is lost.

 Unfortunately, the traditional home inverter does not switch to the battery before the “hold-up time” of SMPS is over.
 A home UPS that offers near-instantaneous transfer to the battery is the answer.

 Another key difference between the home inverter and the home UPS is that the latter also conditions the input mains supply using an automatic voltage regulator (AVR) before supplying to the sensitive electronic loads that computers and routers are.

-The Luminous models that we offer are both a home UPS and inverter.
-A toggle switch on the backside of the unit or equipment allows you to select the appropriate mode depending on whether you are using your computer and router or not.
+The models that we offer are both a home UPS and inverter.
+A toggle switch on the backside of the unit allows you to select the appropriate mode depending on whether you are using your computer and router or not.

 You select the UPS mode when you are using your computer or router.
 But this mode usually results in power losses inside the equipment and an increased electricity bill.

 On the contrary, the inverter mode bypasses the AVR and connects the mains directly to the loads.
 As this does not increase your electricity bill, it is commonly known as the eco mode.